 PROJECTS / Private Residential

-The new 5-bedroom home, set within a beautiful orchard, has been designed to meet the needs of the recently wheelchair bound client to create a home that allows her to live independently.
+Claywood House, a new 5-bedroom low-carbon home has been designed to meet the needs of a wheelchair dependant client and to create spaces that allow her to live independently.

 The design celebrates the beautiful setting and builds into the landscape itself.
 The shape of the building responds to the complex geometry of the topography and the site boundary and works with the slope of the site to reduce the visual impact to the surrounding area.
 The house is cut away to direct views across the garden and away from the former home, creating sheltered living spaces and establishing a clear entrance.
 A privately accessed guest annex is located to the south of the site.